Recipient of the Order of Industrial Service Merit, Bronze Tower (2021)

 Slow and Fast - AI facing the Humanities

-Acceleration, Competition, and fear of missing out around AI today need to be triangulated with the slow pace of social, historical, and philosophical critics, and anthropological implications of the Anthropocene era.
+Acceleration, competition, and fear of missing out around AI today need to be triangulated with the slow pace of social, historical, and philosophical critics, and anthropological implications of the Anthropocene era.
 How can this approach help societies in concrete terms?
 What reforms should the Humanities consider to be able to respond to this historical need?
 This can international cooperation help?

 Symposium